-ing the calculation by Dhont and Briels for rigid cylindrical particles of length L and diameter $D^{19,24}$ .
-In short, this approach yields the temporal evolution of the orientational order parameter tensor S based on the shear-rate field.
-One result is that, in the isotropic phase $(L\phi/D < 4)$ , the linear complex viscosity $\eta^(\omega)$ follows the Oldroyd-B model, where the characteristic variables depend on the solvent viscosity $\eta_s$ , the volume fraction of rodlike particles $\phi$ , their aspect ratio L/D, and their rotational diffusion coefficient at infinite dilution $D_r$ , according to:
+A basic understanding of the virus alignment induced by Faraday waves can be obtained through numerical analysis following the calculation by Dhont and Briels for rigid cylindrical particles of length L and diameter D. ^{19,25} This approach solves the equation of motion for the orientational order parameter tensor S starting with the Smoluchowski equation while neglecting hydrodynamic interactions between rods.
+This method yields the temporal evolution of S based on the applied shear-rate field.
+One result is that, in the isotropic phase

+$(L\phi/D < 4)$, the linear complex viscosity $\eta^(\omega)$ follows the Oldroyd-B model, where the characteristic variables depend on the solvent viscosity η_s , the volume fraction of rodlike particles φ , their aspect ratio L/D, and their rotational diffusion coefficient at infinite dilution D_r , according to: